Drug information provided by: IBM Micromedex

 If bleeding continues after you have been taking hormonal contraceptives on schedule and for more than 3 months, check with your doctor.

 Check with your doctor right away if you miss a menstrual period.
-Missed periods may occur if you skip one or more blue tablets and have not taken your pills exactly as directed.
+Missed periods may occur if you skip one or more active tablets and have not taken your pills exactly as directed.
 If you miss two periods in a row, talk to your doctor.
 You might need a pregnancy test.

 If you suspect that you may be pregnant, stop using this medicine immediately and check with your doctor.